anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

       "type" : "application/rdap+json"
     }

-Usage of the RDAP-X media type does not require clients to conduct further processing of these referrals, whereas a query parameter approach would require clients to process and de-conflict any other query parameters if present.
+Usage of the "extensions" parameter does not require clients to conduct further processing of these referrals, whereas a query parameter approach would require clients to process and de-conflict any other query parameters if present.